scalacenter/scala-3-migration-guide/docs/incompat-31.md

 However some of the migration rules are already available and you are likely to be able to apply them in your codebase.
 In this way you get accustomed to the new syntax and prepared for 3.1.

-Beware though that some of the `3.1-migration` rewrites break the source compatibility with Scala 2.13.
+Beware though that some of the `future-migration` rewrites break the source compatibility with Scala 2.13.

 ### Rule 1 - Replace wildcard type argument '_' with '?'

 The deprecation of the `_` syntax for wildcard type arguments has be postponed to Scala 3.1 and it will be replaced by the `?` syntax.
 You can find the motivation for this in the [Dotty reference](https://dotty.epfl.ch/docs/reference/changed-features/wildcards.html).

-However there already is a migration rule that you can apply using some slightly different options than before: `dotc -source:3.1-migration -rewrite`.
+However there already is a migration rule that you can apply using some slightly different options than before: `dotc -source:future-migration -rewrite`.
 Note the `3.1` version mentioned here.

 For example: